Edinburgh Napier University

-- IELTS: overall score of 6.0, with no individual component score of less than 5.5.
+- IELTS: 6.0 overall, with no individual component scoring less than 5.5.

-- TOEFL Internet Based Test: overall score of 72 with at least 17 in listening, 18 in reading, 20 in speaking and 17 in writing.
+- TOEFL Internet Based Test: 80 overall with a minimum of 17 in listening, 18 in reading, 20 in speaking and 17 in writing.

-- Pearson's Test of Academic English: overall score of 51 with at least a score of 51 in the listening, reading, writing and speaking components.
+- Pearson's Test of Academic English: 56 overall, with a minimum of 51 in each component.

 Bursaries and Scholarships

-- Edinburgh Napier University makes several scholarships available to international undergraduate and postgraduate students.
+Edinburgh Napier University makes several scholarships available to international undergraduate and postgraduate students.
 Please refer to the university website for details.